How Do I Get My Free Annual Credit Report?Advertiser Disclosure by Gerri Detweiler

 Do you want to check your free credit report for mistakes or fraud?
 Or do you want to know what lenders see when they review your credit?
 If so, you may be wondering, “How do I get my free annual credit report?”

 Credit.com provides consumers with an easy-to-understand overview of their credit, along with their credit score, when they sign up for a free account.
-The data is updated monthly, and always for free.
+The data is updated every 14 days, and always for free.
 We frequently hear from people who have seen changes in either their credit scores or the information in their Credit Report Card and they want more information.
 People in this situation should definitely take a look at their actual credit reports.
 It’s your right, and it’s free.

 Under federal law, the three major credit reporting agencies – Equifax, Experian and TransUnion – are each required to provide consumers with one free copy of their credit report each year.

 Getting your free credit report does not hurt your credit rating – nor does getting your credit score at Credit.com.

 At AnnualCreditReport.com, you can request your report from Equifax, Experian and TransUnion.
 You can either order and view each report online, or request that a copy be mailed to you.
 You’ll have to provide personal information to verify your identity when you order.